hugomd/blog/content/page/about.md

 +++

 #### Hi, I'm Hugo
-I'm a fourth year computer science student studying at Monash University in Melbourne, Australia.
+I'm a full time software engineer, working in Melbourne, Australia.

+I drink _a lot_ of coffee, tweet, have a few interesting side projects, and try to do open source.

 #### Currently
 * Software Engineer, [Localz](http://localz.co)